douglatornell/randopony-tetra/docs/Deployment.rst

       (randopony-tetra)randopony-tetra$ fab init_staging

-   That launchs a squence of Fabric tasks to:
+   That launches a sequence of Fabric tasks to:

    * Upload the code via :program:`rsync`
      (:kbd:`rsync_code` task)